shigeyukioba/matchernet/readme.md

 The beta version has been released below: https://pypi.org/project/matchernet/

-You can install the alpha version with the following command:
+You can install the beta version with the following command:
 ```bash
 pip install matchernet
 ```